 In fact, with the use of a buoyancy control device (or BCD), you and your diving equipment can float effortlessly in one spot while underwater, feeling like you weigh nothing.
 The BCD is one of the most important pieces of equipment for a scuba diver.
 They often take the form of a vest, and by operating their controls, you can choose to float, sink, or stay in one spot whenever you want.

 So, if you’re worried about the weight of a scuba tank, there’s little reason to be.
 Most of a diving session is spent underwater, and with the help of buoyancy and your BCD, you’ll barely notice the weight of the tank.
-And aluminum tanks start out with negative bouyancy when full, but some will float when they are empty (source-my post.)
+And aluminum tanks start out with negative bouyancy when full, but some will float when they are empty.

 Am I Strong Enough to Carry a Tank?